 Can I Recover Damages If I’m Being Blamed for a Dog Bite in Florida?

 In cases involving negligence, Florida follows a modified comparative fault law.
 The shared fault law is also built into Florida dog bite laws.

 If you provoked the dog, your compensation could be reduced in proportion to your share of fault.
 If the courts find that you were 20% responsible for your own injuries because you provoked the dog, you’re still entitled to 80% of your compensation.
 However, these rules eliminate your right to compensation if you were more than 50% at fault.

 Our Lakeland Dog Bite Attorneys Will Fight To Recover Compensation for All of Your Injuries

 Animal attacks often cause serious injuries.
 The severity of the injuries involved will depend on many factors, including the size of the victim and the size of the dog.

-At Winters & Yonker, P.A., our New Port Richey dog bite attorneys often represent clients who have sustained:
+At Winters & Yonker Personal Injury Lawyers, our New Port Richey dog bite attorneys often represent clients who have sustained:

 - Cuts and puncture wounds

 - Broken bones

 - Crushing injuries